If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 You have the right to know about the case and about your legal rights and options before the Court decides whether to approve the settlement.

-This Notice explains the litigation, the settlement, and your legal rights.
+This Notice explains the litigation, the settlements, and your legal rights.

 The litigation is before Judge Timothy S. Hillman of the United States District Court for the District of Massachusetts and the case is called In re: TelexFree Securities Litigation, Case Number 4:14-md-2566-TSH.
 The people who sued are called Plaintiffs and the companies and people they sued are called Defendants.